wso2/docs-is/en/docs/concepts/authentication/saml-front-channel.md

 - **HTTP POST binding**: This method transfers data using HTTP POST forms.
 The logout request is signed and the signature is embedded in the SAML request body.

-- **Artifact binding**: Generally, SAML authentication requests and assertion data is sent through the browser using POST or Http Redirect binding.
-If you do not want to expose the entire message to the browser, you can use [artifact binding](TODO:link-to-guide/concept) instead.
+- **Artifact binding**: Generally, SAML authentication requests and assertion data is sent through the browser using POST or HTTP Redirect binding.
+To avoid exposing the entire message to the browser this way, use [artifact binding](TODO:link-to-guide/concept) instead.

 ---

 ## The flow

-Front-channel logout has two different usecases:
+Front-channel logout has two different use cases:

 1. **SP-initiated logout**: Logout initiated by the service provider application.